ringcentral/ringcentral-extensible/README.md

 You can also find lots of useful code snippets from [test cases](./test).

+## Extensions

+This SDK supports [extensions](./src/extensions).
+You can enable non-core features by installing extensions.

+If you want to add features to this SDK, create an extension.

 ## Change Transport Protocol

 By default, HTTPS is the transport protocol.
 If you'd like to use WebSocket as transport protocol, you need to specify `wsgOptions` when creating a `RingCentral` instance: